p91g/patrick-moore.github.io/_posts/2023-10-01-blog-post-data_science_bikeshare.md

 My research focussed on the influence of the built environment on use in order to model and optimise the location of docking stations in four UK cities.

-This comprised of four  methodological stages using web-scraped bikeshare trip data and open-source built environment data.
+This comprised of **four** methodological stages using web-scraped bikeshare trip data and open-source built environment data.

 ![image](https://github.com/p91g/patrick-moore.github.io/assets/93223269/0ebd4b83-a38c-4601-8e3f-2891071d0ff5)

 **Stage 1**:
 - Obtain bikeshare trip data from docking station APIs from multiple UK cities
-- Extract open-source built environment data
+- Extract open-source built environment data and define buffer zones
-- Define buffer zones

 **Stage 2**:
 - Pre-process built environment variables and spatially join with buffer zones

 **Stage 3**:
-Generate statistical models to **understand relationships** and identify predictors.
-Supported by machine learning and statistical models to make **predictions** for potential locations.
-Variation within and between cities is captured in one model using random effects.
+- Generate statistical models to **understand relationships** and identify predictors.
+- Supported by machine learning and statistical models to make **predictions** for potential locations.
+- Variation within and between cities is captured in one model using random effects.

 **Stage 4**:
-Use an evolutionary optimisation algorithm to **search for solutions** for suitable station locations.
-Objectives of efficiency and accessibility are compared, incorporating urbam morphology information.
+- Use an evolutionary optimisation algorithm to **search for solutions** for suitable station locations.
+- Objectives of efficiency and accessibility are compared, incorporating urbam morphology information.

 ![image](https://github.com/p91g/patrick-moore.github.io/assets/93223269/a1cc1183-8aee-4fda-ae0f-1a6ca3d5b3d9)
+_Diagram of the data pre-processing, statistical modelling and analysis stages.
+Built environment data is processed and joined to the docking station buffers.
+Built environment variables are used to model trips, with random effects and splines fitted.
+An optimisation algorithm is used to determine locations that maximise coverage or minimise distance while maximising trips._

 You can find out how I have applied data science aproaches to these specific challenges in my individual posts.